CYCLING PERFORMANCE TIPS

 ACQUIRED ANEMIA IN THE ATHLETE

-inherited conditions.
-We will review three of the more common, acquired, anemias found in athletes.
+acute blood loss from an accident as well as nutritional deficiency states.
+We will review three of the more common, acquired anemias found in athletes.
+Specifically:

 - Dilutional or pseudoanemia (sports anemia)